 If you’re going on holiday, it’s important that your dog is vaccinated against Kennel Cough.
 Often, kennels will not accept your dog otherwise.
 Prepare in advance as the vaccination should be given at least one week before their stay for the nasal method.

-If you are concerned your dog may have caught Kennel Cough or is presenting symptoms, speak to a member of the team at your local branch for advice.
+If you are concerned your dog may have caught Kennel Cough or is presenting symptoms, speak to a member of the team at your local branch in Worcester for advice.
 Alternatively, if you would like to arrange a Kennel Cough vaccination for your four-legged friend, just give us a call on 01905 355938.